Adjoa Andoh: Television

+Radio / audio

+In 1991, Andoh read on BBC Radio 4's programme A Book at Bedtime a five-part abridgement by Margaret Busby of Simi Bedford's novel Yoruba Girl Dancing.
+Other Radio 4 readings by Andoh include a 10-part adaptation (also by Busby) of Jean Rhys's most famous novel Wide Sargasso Sea, first broadcast in 2004.

-She narrated the audio book versions of Alexander McCall Smith's The No. 1 Ladies' Detective Agency series of detective novels and Ann Leckie's Imperial Radch Series trilogy (although not all of the US editions), as well as Julia Jarman's children's books, The Jessame Stories and More Jessame Stories.
+Andoh has narrated more than 150 audiobooks.
+She was a member of the BBC's Radio Drama Company.
+She narrated one audio book version of Alexander McCall Smith's The No. 1 Ladies' Detective Agency series of detective novels and Ann Leckie's Imperial Radch Series trilogy (although not all of the US editions), as well as Julia Jarman's children's books, The Jessame Stories and More Jessame Stories.
 She also narrated the audio book version of Nnedi Okorafor's novel Lagoon with Ben Onwukwe, and Chimamanda Ngozi Adichie's Americanah.
-She narrated The Power by Naomi Alderman, former President Barack Obama’s favorite book of 2017.
+She narrated The Power by Naomi Alderman, former President Barack Obama's favorite book of 2017.

 Her career in audio dramas has included the Voice of Planet B in the science fiction series Planet B on BBC Radio 7.
 In 2004, she was cast in the video game Fable.
-In 2017 she provided the voice of war chief Sona in the video game Horizon Zero Dawn.
+In 2017, she provided the voice of war chief Sona in the video game Horizon Zero Dawn.
+In 2020, it was announced that Andoh would direct Lettie Precious's Nina Simone's Four Negro Women as part of the Written on the Waves audio project.

-In film, Andoh appeared in Noel Clarke's 2008 film Adulthood and its 2016 sequel Brotherhood as the mother of Clarke's character, Sam Peel.
-She played Chief of Staff Brenda Mazibuko opposite Morgan Freeman's Nelson Mandela in Clint Eastwood's 2009 drama film Invictus.
+Penguin Random House has given her the title of "Queen of audio and radio drama" for her extensive work in the medium.